Compare Ohio’s lowest electricity rates

 What is a good price per kWh in Ohio?

-Based on data from the Energy Information Administration (EIA), the average residential electricity rate in Ohio is 16.75 cents per kWh.
-However, you can find cheaper energy prices on the Choose Energy marketplace.
-Currently, the lowest Ohio energy price on our marketplace is 5.59 cents per kWh, offered by Public Power.
+You can easily find energy prices cheaper than the state average using the Choose Energy marketplace.
+Currently, the lowest Ohio energy price on our marketplace is 6.4 cents per kWh, offered by Public Power.
+Electricity rates can change on a daily basis.
 Enter your ZIP code to explore current options in your area.

 How can I lower my electric bill?

-To lower your electric bill, consider using energy-efficient appliances, maintaining your HVAC system, unplugging unused devices, and replacing incandescent bulbs with LED lighting.
-You can also switch to an energy provider with better electricity rates on the Choose Energy marketplace.
+To lower your electric bill, consider using energy-efficient appliances, performing routine maintenance on your HVAC system, unplugging unused devices, and replacing incandescent bulbs with LED lighting.
+You can also switch to an energy provider with lower electricity rates with the Choose Energy marketplace.

 Is a deposit required for my energy plan?